Particular/docs.particular.net/samples/bridge/sql-multi-instance/sample.md

 - transports/sql/deployment-options
 ---

-NOTE: In SQL Server transport version 4, multi-instance mode has been deprecated.
-This is sample shows how to use the [NServiceBus.Transport.Bridge](/nservicebus/bridge/) instead.
+This is sample shows how to use the [NServiceBus.Transport.Bridge](/nservicebus/bridge/) instead of the deprecated [SQL Server transport multi-instance mode](/transports/upgrades/sqlserver-31to4.md#multi-instance-mode).

 ## Prerequisites

 include: sql-prereq

 The databases created by this sample are `NsbSamplesSqlMultiInstanceReceiver` and `NsbSamplesSqlMultiInstanceSender`.

 ## Running the project